Connect with others who understand.

 Doctors use blood tests to determine your levels of different types of blood cells.
 High or low levels of certain cells can increase your chance of having a worse prognosis.
 One type of cell that your doctor will look closely at is cancerous blast cells.
 Having high levels of blasts in the blood is a sign of a worse outcome.

 Levels of healthy blood cells also play a role in determining your prognosis.
-If you have anemia (low red blood cell counts) when you are diagnosed with CML, you have an increased chance of having a worse outcome.
+If you have anemia (low red blood cell counts) when you are diagnosed with CML, you have an increased chance of having higher-risk CML.
+However, with targeted TKI treatment, moderate anemia may not affect your survival rate.

 Levels of platelets (cell fragments that make blood clots) also play a role in prognosis.
-Very low or very high numbers of platelets may lead to a poor outlook.
+Very low or very high platelet counts may lead to a poor outlook.

 When diagnosing CML, your doctor may perform blood tests to measure your levels of lactate dehydrogenase (LDH).
-Various tissues in your body make LDH when they become damaged by a disease like cancer.
-High LDH levels can be a sign of a worse outcome for people with CML.
+Various tissues in your body make LDH when they become damaged by blood cancers such as lymphoma or leukemia.
+High LDH levels may increase the risk of CML relapse and resistance to some TKI therapies.

 Spleen Size

-Splenomegaly (an enlarged spleen) is the most common sign of CML.
+Splenomegaly (an enlarged spleen) is the most common symptom of CML.
 More than half of people with CML have splenomegaly.
 Having an enlarged spleen increases your chances of having a poor outcome.

 Gene Changes

-CML, like other cancers, develops when cells undergo certain gene changes.
+CML, like other cancers, develops when cells undergo certain genetic changes.
 Your doctor can look for these gene changes using a variety of genetic tests.
 These tests may be performed when you are diagnosed with CML.
+A test known as bone marrow aspiration, in which a fluid sample is taken from bone marrow, is a test that allows doctors to do a cytogenetic analysis.
+This can show genetic changes that may indicate a poor prognosis with CML.

 BCR-ABL and the Philadelphia Chromosome

-Nineteen out of 20 people with CML have a specific gene change called the Philadelphia chromosome.
+Some 95 percent of people with CML have a specific gene change called the Philadelphia chromosome.
 This gene change happens when part of one chromosome (long piece of DNA) breaks off and attaches to a different chromosome.
 The Philadelphia chromosome contains an abnormal gene called BCR-ABL.

-People with CML who do not have the Philadelphia chromosome have a worse outlook.
-The most effective treatment for most cases of CML is a tyrosine kinase inhibitor (TKI) such as imatinib.
-TKIs block BCR-ABL, which kills leukemia cells.
+People with CML who don’t have the Philadelphia chromosome have a worse outlook.
+The most effective treatment for most cases of CML is a TKI such as imatinib.
+TKIs block BCR-ABL and kill leukemia cells.
 When CML cells don’t have BCR-ABL, TKIs may not be as effective.

-Researchers have found that people with CML who do not have the Philadelphia chromosome have their own set of prognostic factors.
-Things that lead to a worse outcome in people without this gene change include:
+Researchers have found that people with CML who don’t have the Philadelphia chromosome have their own set of prognostic factors.
+Factors that lead to a worse outcome in people without this gene change include:

 • Older age